simonw/datasette/docs/writing_plugins.rst

 - ``/dbname/-/upload-excel``

-Reserving routes under ``/dbname/tablename/-/...`` is not a good idea because a table could conceivably include a row with a primary key value of ``-``.
-Instead, you could use a pattern like this:
+Or for a specific table like this:

-- ``/dbname/-/upload-excel/tablename``
+- ``/dbname/tablename/-/modify-table-schema``

+Note that a row could have a primary key of ``-`` and this URL scheme will still work, because Datasette row pages do not ever have a trailing slash followed by additional path components.

 .. _writing_plugins_building_urls: